ethereum/EIPs/EIPS/eip-6220.md

 4. **Should Catalog be limited to support one NFT collection at a time or be able to support any nunmber of collections?**

-As the Catalog is designed in a way that is agnostic to the use case using it, it makes sense to support as wide reusability as possible.
+As the Catalog is designed in a way that is agnostic to the use case using it.
+It makes sense to support as wide reusability as possible.
 Having one Catalog supporting multiple collections allows for optimized operation and reduced gas prices when deploying it and setting fixed as well as slot parts.

 ### Fixed parts